Geni-96/Realtime-transcriptions-demo/README.md

 ## Features
 - **Sidepanel Interface:**
   - Start/stop recording with clear visual feedback
-  - Live transcription display with auto-scroll
+  - Live transcription display with auto-scroll and per-chunk timestamps
   - Status indicators for recording, connection, and errors
   - Meeting/session timer
-  - Export transcript (copy or download as text/JSON)
+  - Export transcript (download .txt) and Copy to Clipboard
 - **Audio Capture:**
   - Capture audio from the active browser tab
   - (Bonus) Multi-tab and microphone support, with channel labeling